 The LORD works righteousness and justice for the oppressed.
 Psalm 103:6

-We throw the phrase, "I have my rights!" around like its intention was for selfish purpose and personal gain.
-We also can get worked up fairly quickly when we perceived a slight against our own personal rights.
-The viability of mask doning and whether houses of worship and businesses should be open or shut, are just a few of the latest ways you can hear the oppressed cry out.
+We throw the phrase, “I have my rights!” around like its intention was for self-purpose and personal gain.
+We also can get worked up fairly quickly when we perceived a slight is made against our own individual rights.
+The viability of mask donning and whether houses of worship and businesses should be open or shut are just a few of the latest ways you can hear the oppressed cry out.
 And perhaps we should.
-Perhaps we very well should get "up in arms" about our rights because after all they are our's.
+Perhaps we very well should get “up in arms” about our rights because, after all they are ours.